geotrev/bulba/README.md

 `UpgradedElement` is a base class enabling modern component authoring techniques in custom elements.

-Why would you use `UpgradedElement`, you ask?
+Why would you use `UpgradedElement`?

 1. Create [styles](#styles) and [view](#render) in a shadow root.
 2. Manage state via [upgraded properties](#properties).
 3. Use predictable and familiar [lifecycle methods](#lifecycle), plus [public methods](#internal-methods-and-hooks) for render-sensitive logic.

 `UpgradedElement` uses a lightweight virtual DOM library called [OmDomDom](https://github.com/geotrev/omdomdom), a string-based renderer.
-Combined with shadow roots, the result is fragment-based renders to keep rerenders concise.
+Combined with shadow roots, the result is fragment-based renders to keep rerenders concise and isolated.
 In other words: a parent component's state update won't trigger a rerender for its children, unless a [property](#properties) changed.

 **🧾 Table of Contents**